 See How To Apply for application process and forms.

-What happens to my charges if I want to leave the program voluntarily after the 30-day opting out period has passed or if I am expelled from the program?
-Once the 30 day opting out period has passed, if you voluntarily withdraw or are expelled from the Program, your guilty plea(s) stand and you will be sentenced by the Drug Court Judge.
+Once the 30 day opting out period has passed, if you voluntarily withdraw or are expelled from the Program, your guilty plea(s) stand and you will be sentenced by the Drug Court Justice.
 In this case, what you have said and done during your participation in the program can be shared at your sentencing hearing.

-I need help filling out my forms.
-Who can I talk to?
-Where do I go?
 You must have a lawyer help you complete the forms.
-You can use your own lawyer but if you do not have one, you can go to Legal Aid and a lawyer will be assigned to you.
-CDTC has their own Duty Counsel at Legal Aid that can help you fill out your forms and answer questions.
+You can use your own lawyer but if you do not have one and cannot afford one, you can go to Legal Aid and request to have a lawyer assigned to you.
+CDTC Duty Counsel at Legal Aid can help you fill out your forms and answer questions.

 To find a CDTC Duty Counsel or contact Legal Aid, please visit Contact Us for details.

-- • Have safe and stable housing in the community;
+- Have an approved residence in the community;